electric-eloquence/fepper-drupal/README.md

 The patterns in `source/03-templates` are parameterized to reuse templates in a Drupal-like manner.
 The recursion paths match those in Drupal, and as such, the Fepper templates can be exported to Drupal with no further effort beyond running `fp template`.
-Follow these rules when constructing parameter keys and values for template reuse:
+Follow these rules when constructing new parameter keys and values for template reuse:

 * The parameters are submitted within parentheses inside the Mustache inclusion tags.
 * The parameter key should be BEM-like in syntax.